Unlock the secret to successful software development with the most important Agile product development practices…

 Don’t force your team to make assumptions.
 If you need an interpreter, get one.
 But make sure information is conveyed to each of your team members in a manner that they absolutely understand.

 Bottom line: software should provide value.

-In fact, everything you do in an Agile sprint should create or augment value as it is defined by the product owner.
+In fact, everything you do in an Agile sprint should create or augment value as it is defined by the software product owner.
 To ensure your development process shows consistent progress toward value, you have to do these things:

 - know what your goal is

 - segment that goal into items that can be accomplished one piece at a time

 - design each sprint around satisfying that specific goal